Fox-ML-infrastructure/Fox-v1-infra/DOCS/02_reference/training_routing/TWO_STAGE_TRAINING.md

 ## Comparison

 ### Old Behavior (Sequential Only)
-- Only trained 6 sequential models
+- Only trained 6 sequential models (old behavior - now trains all 20 models)
 - No cross-sectional models
 - No 2-stage ordering